cbisiere/tiny-prolog2/README.md

 ### Strings

 Strings are used as values or as comments.
 They must be double quoted.
-Inside a string, `"` must be doubled as `""`.
+Inside a string, a double-quote must be doubled as `""`.
 Backslash `\`is a continuation character.
 Comments can appear anywhere outside of rules.
 String can have any length.

 Querying the program